 After going through security and showing copies of my Tibet Travel Permits I entered the train.
 I had booked a hard sleeper, which is not as bad as it sounds (a cabin with 6 beds and perfectly comfortable).

 The trains that run this route are specially equipped for the altitude and include vents pumping in oxygen and have a doctor on board.
 Not long after the line opened in 2007 a passenger died of altitude sickness, so these precautions are necessary.

 The carriage attendant handed out disclaimers to all the passengers that needed to be signed and returned, stating that we didn’t have any underlying health conditions.

 I settled into my bed for the night and popped a couple of aspirin to mitigate the effects of the altitude.
 The railway reaches a height of 5,200 metres (17,000 feet) which is pretty high!
 I managed to sleep well, as I always do on trains.

 Day two on the highest train in the world

-I awoke early with a headache and shortness of breath, but this was to be expected and nothing to worry about.
-I took another couple of aspirin and sat glued to the window as the landscape was like nothing I have ever seen before.
-Everything was white as far as they eye could see and huge mountains rose outside the window with wind blowing the snow across the Tibetan plateau.
+I awoke early with a headache and shortness of breath, but this was to be expected.
+I downed a couple of aspirin and sat glued to the window.
+The landscape was like nothing I have ever seen before.
+Everything was white as far as the eye could see.
+Snow blew across the tops of huge mountains in the distance.

 Arriving in Lhasa